whitetiger042/assignment/README.md

  2. NAT gateway can be deployed in two  different AZ  to support High availablity
  3. EC2 instances spin up in different AZ to maintain high Availablity
  4. We can add a certificate validation code to validate cert from Route 53
  5. The microservice can be deployed on ECS task defination as a service as EC2 are more reliant to failure
+ 6. Added apache installation in user data but also can be installed through ansible , depending on what CI/CD we are using
+ 7. Added ansible file in case we want to deploy apache web server with ansible playbook which would be invoked by jenkins
+ 8. Added a ini file which can be used for maintaining instance ip's

 Security prospective :